EnragedAntelope/Styles-FluxDev/README.md

 # Styles-FluxDev
-Image gallery of styles for FluxDev
+Image gallery of styles for FluxDev: https://enragedantelope.github.io/Styles-FluxDev/

 This is intended to identify styles that are incorporated into base Flux Dev.
 It is not a comprehensive list.
 Additionally, some of the generated prompts show that Flux recognizes the style, but better prompting might have applied it to the whole image potentially.